 Our inspections and visits include:

 - Risk based inspections to check: weighing / measuring equipment - for example scales in shops, pumps at petrol stations, labelling and ingredients of foods and non-food products, safety of electrical goods, toys, furniture and other items sold to members of the public, accuracy of descriptions used for everything, from car mileage to clothing and accuracy of promotions and offers.

 - Test purchases and/or sampling of goods and services.

 - Compliance checks where activities are monitored and test purchases may be made but there is no physical visit made to the business premises (for example for an internet businesses, mail order or telesales).

-- Joint action and advice visits with officers of other agencies with whom we have an enforcement role (for example environmental health services, police, and HM Revenue and Customs).
+- Joint action and advice visits with officers of other agencies with whom we have an enforcement role (for example environmental health services, police, and His Majesty's Revenue and Customs).

 We recognise that most businesses want to comply with the law and therefore: